Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Design and Build Quality

 The Levoit LVAC-200 and LVAC-300 are both cordless stick vacuums designed to perform well on both hard floors and carpets.
 At first glance, they look very similar in terms of handle design and floorhead shape, though the two models come in different colors.
-While the LVAC-200 remains significantly cheaper than the LVAC-300, it raises the question: what exactly does the more expensive model offer that the budget option does not?
+While the LVAC-200 is significantly cheaper than the LVAC-300, the question remains: what exactly does the more expensive model offer that the budget option does not?

 Levoit LVAC-200 and LVAC-300 cordless stick vacuums side by side, showing their handle design, dustbin size, and color differences.